qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 #### Building release notes locally

-Building The release notes are part of the standard qiskit-ode documentation builds.
+Building The release notes are part of the standard qiskit-dynamics documentation builds.
 To check what the rendered html output of the release notes will look like for the current state of the repo you can run: `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in